priyanshi25bai10704-oss/VIT-HEATGUARD/README.md

-# VIT-HEATGUARD
-Simple Hydration Tracker for Bhopal Heat - BYOP Project
+# VIT-HEATGUARD - Daily Hydration Tracker for Bhopal Heat

-**Real Problem:**
+**Real Problem**
-In Bhopal, high summer temperatures cause dehydration, weakness, fatigue and heat exhaustion.
-People often forget to drink enough water.
+In Bhopal and Madhya Pradesh, high summer temperatures (often 40°C+) cause dehydration, weakness, fatigue, and increase the risk of heat exhaustion and heat stroke.
+Many people forget to drink enough water during the day.

-**What this tool does:**
+**What this tool does**
-Calculates your personal daily water need based on temperature, age, activity and weight.
+- Calculates your **personalized daily water requirement** based on current temperature, age, activity level, and weight.
+- Gives practical reminders.
-Gives reminders and warns about early signs of dehydration/weakness.
+- Warns about early signs of dehydration and weakness.

-**How to Run (on your computer):**
+**How to Run**
-1. Download this repo as ZIP (Code button → Download ZIP)
+1. Download the repository as ZIP (green **Code** button → Download ZIP)
 2. Extract the folder
-3. Double-click `hydration_tracker.py` or run with Python
+3. Run `hydration_tracker.py` with Python

+**Tech Used**
+Basic Python (input, conditions, simple math)

-**Submitted as BYOP for VITyarthi by Priyanshi**
+Submitted as **Bring Your Own Project (BYOP)** for VITyarthi by Priyanshi.